What is INQOVI?

 View a panel discussion between a well-respected hematologist-oncologist, nurse practitioner, and patient caregiver advocate on the topic of myelodysplastic syndromes (MDS) treatment at home—including the advantages and disadvantages of current treatment options, patient care, and INQOVI.

-Additional travel to and from chemotherapy infusion centers or hospitals for IV infusions or subcutaneous injections
+Some require travel to and from chemotherapy infusion centers or hospitals for IV infusions or SC injections

-• Visits may be long and frequent, for multiple cycles (5–7 days/cycle)3,4
+• Visits may be long and frequent, for multiple cycles (5–7 days/cycle)2,3

 Icon of a hospital representing chemotherapy infusion centers